NICHD-BSPC/intro-rnaseq-hpc/lessons/wk5_lesson01_introR_Rstudio.md

 R is particularly good at handling this type of **categorical data**.
 Rather than simply storing this information as text, the data is represented in a specific data structure which allows the user to sort and manipulate the data in a quick and efficient manner.
-We will discuss this in more detail as we go through the different lessons in R!

-### The functional analysis results

-We will be using the results of the functional analysis to learn about packages/functions from the [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/).
-These packages are designed to work together to make common data science operations like data wrangling, tidying, reading/writing, parsing, and visualizing, more user-friendly.
+## Reading in Data

 ## Best practices